-In this post, you’ll learn exactly how to create a template that suits your agency’s needs.
-We will go through this step by step, but feel free to jumpstart your efforts by downloading our FREE SEO proposal template.
+In this post, you’ll learn how to create a template that suits your agency’s needs.
+We will go through this step by step, but feel free to jumpstart your efforts by downloading my FREE SEO proposal template.

 A typical SEO proposal includes the following five sections:

-1. Define the Problem & Set Goals in an Introductory Letter
+1. Highlight the Challenge & Opportunity in an Introductory Letter

-Start with an introductory letter that thanks your potential client for the time they spent on the SEO discovery call.
-Then prove that you’ve truly listened to the client by reiterating back to them their pain point(s) and goals.
+Start with an introductory letter that thanks your potential client for their time on the SEO discovery call.
+Then, prove that you’ve truly listened to the client by reiterating their pain point(s) and goals.

 What’s the biggest problem your prospect faces?
 During the SEO discovery call, you learned about your client’s specific needs and concerns by asking questions like, “How have you approached SEO in the past?”.